-In my view, HAL is a solid and robust business but is currently in the overbought zone with a current P/E ratio of 15x vs a 5-year average P/E ratio of ~10x.
+I believe, HAL is a solid and robust business but is currently in the overbought zone with a current EV/EBITDA of 8.6x vs a 5-year average ratio of ~6x.
 HAL has the potential to be a rewarding investment.
-An increase in interest rates is pulling the market down and could provide an opportunity for investors to add the stock at the right levels.
+Global macroeconomic situation (recession risk) could pull the market down and that may provide an opportunity for investors to add the stock at the right levels.

 4. What are the risks to the investment analysis?